indicates a term originated by Jack Martin Leith.

 Creative powers, seven

 Newcreators have at their disposal seven creative powers, each corresponding with a certain part of the body.
-They are named Devotion, Realisation, Materialisation, Intent, Conceptualisation, Imagination, and Faith.
+They are named Groundedness, Realisation, Materialisation, Faith, Conceptualisation, Imagination, and Openness.
 Read more about the seven creative powers

 Degenerative